labex-labs/open-source-labs/javascript/javascript-basics/lab-functions/step1.md

 In the next example, we create a simple function which takes two numbers as arguments and multiplies them:

+> Open the Terminal/SSH and type node to start practicing coding.

 ```js
 function multiply(num1, num2) {
   let result = num1 * num2;